Love’s Labour’s Lost

 Auditions

-If you’re still interested in being a part of the play but not sure about acting, check out the production application page, where you can apply to be part of the backstage company for Little Shop of Horrors.
+If you’re still interested in being a part of the play but not sure about acting, check out the production application page, where you can apply to be part of the backstage company for Love’s Labour’s Lost.

 Non-Acting Opportunities